PostgreSQL Configuration

 See the PostgreSQL documentation for

-more information on pg_ident.conf
+more information on pg_ident.conf.

-file written by the operator is made up of the following
+The pg_ident.conf file written by the operator is made up of the following

 two sections: